FayozRizvonov/synapse-data-scape/BAUHAUS_INTEGRATION_README.md

 ## Overview

-This document describes the successful integration of Bauhaus-style interactive cards into the GSIS Pharmaceutical Platform.
+This document describes the successful integration of Bauhaus-style interactive cards into the CLAIRE Pharmaceutical Platform.
 The Bauhaus cards provide a modern, animated interface for displaying pharmaceutical sales and marketing metrics with dynamic borders and smooth interactions.

 ## 🎯 Features Implemented